ResponsibleStaking/Cardano-Simple-Failover/README.md

 ```
 sudo systemctl status simple-cardano-failover.service
 ```
-Note: Initially the Script assumes the master is active.
-It will take 3 Failures until the Script will turn the Standby Producer active.
+Note: Initially the Script defines an unknown status.
+It will take 3 Failures until the Script will turn the Standby Producer active or 10 OKs until turning the Standby Producer standby.

 8. Final check
 Check incoming connections on your failover node through: